sleeping

 It speaks on schedule.

 "Every morning at 8:30, brief me."
 From then on it just happens — the date, the weather, your calendar, spoken out loud while you make coffee.
 Routines are small rituals Momzu keeps for you, no tapping required.
+Add "make it silent" and a routine does its job every day without ever saying a word.

 sim · routines